 Knowing the average electrician prices for the most common jobs can give you an idea of what to expect when you do need to make this call.
 This knowledge can prevent you from getting ripped off by unscrupulous contractors or hiring an extra cheap, yet extremely under qualified, electrical company.

-Average Electrician Prices for Common Projects
+Average Electrician Prices for Common Projects in VA

 Most electricians and electrical contractors charge an hourly fee plus the cost of parts and materials, if needed.
 Many electrician prices also include a set fee, usually between $60 and $100, for an on-site estimate.
 However, that amount is virtually always applied to the cost of the first hour of labor if you decide to have them complete the job.